precice/precice.github.io/pages/community/precice-workshop-2025.md

 | Main workshop (no course) - academic discount  | 250 €   |
 | Holders of a [support license](community-support-precice.html) | 0 € |

 The ticket includes access to all talks, the consulting/user-support sessions (during the workshop and an online post-workshop session), an invited dinner, as well as lunch and coffee breaks on all days.
 The full ticket also includes access to the course on September 8-9.
+For the payment, we will send invoices after the deadline.

 [To the registration](https://precice.hpc.hsu-hh.de/?r=precice)